Department of Military Science

 Adamson Building Room 104

 Students entering the Advanced Course should have two academic years remaining at Texas State.
-Coordination must be made with the Recruiting and Enrollment Officer of Military Science well in advance of anticipated enrollment in order to allow adequate time for enrollment processing.
+Coordination must be made with the Recruiting and Enrollment Officer well in advance of anticipated enrollment in order to allow adequate time for enrollment processing.
 A student may meet some prerequisites as a result of prior military training, ROTC training with any service, or successful completion of the AROTC Cadet Initial Entry Training.
 An interview is required in order to determine if a student meets any of the above prerequisites.

 Textbooks and materials for military science classes are furnished without cost to the student.